Localized stem structures in quasi-resonant solutions of the Kadomtsev-Petviashvili equation: Introduction

-Previous investigations into the stem structures of solitons, although informative, have been relatively limited in depth.
-For instance, Ref.\ \cite{jpsj1980} explored quasi-resonant solitons within an extended Boussinesq-like equation, shedding light on specific aspects of these structures.
-Additionally, Ref.\ \cite{yuan2024} conducted a systematic study of stem structures in the quasi-resonant 2-soliton solutions of the asymmetric Nizhnik-Novikov-Veselov (ANNV) system, offering valuable insights into their formation and characteristics.
-As a classical shallow water wave model, the quasi-resonant soliton solution of KPII was initially investigated, but many problems remain unresolved \cite{kpjpsj1983,kp2009-2}.
-In 2012, Ablowitz and Baldwin \cite{kppre2012} reported observations of quasi-resonant two-soliton water waves near low tide at two geographically separated beaches based on the KPII equation.
-However, their study provided limited graphical data (see Figs. 3--5 in Ref.\ \cite{kppre2012}) and did not include a detailed analysis of the local characteristics of the intermediate wave which is a genuine example of the stem structure in realistic ocean.
+Recently, quasi-resonant collisions, which are essentially elastic collisions occurring under conditions where the phase shift is finite but approaches infinity, have obtained attention \cite{jpsj1980,kpjpsj1983,kp2009-2,yuan2024}.
+Notably, quasi-resonant collisions between two oblique solitons can produce localized stem structures.
+During the quasi-resonant process, the single vertex of the X-shaped soliton (which can be regarded as the coincident vertex of two V-shaped solitons) separates due to phase shift, giving rise to two discrete V-shaped solitons connected by a local wave and forming the so-called stem structure.
+Previous investigations into the stem structures of solitons, although informative, have remained relatively limited in scope and depth.
+For example, Ref.\ \cite{jpsj1980} examined quasi-resonant solitons arising in an extended Boussinesq-like equation, thereby elucidating certain isolated features of stem-type formations.
+More recently, Ref.\ \cite{yuan2024} provided a systematic analysis of stem structures associated with quasi-resonant two-soliton solutions of the asymmetric Nizhnik--Novikov--Veselov (ANNV) system, offering valuable insight into their emergence and qualitative behavior.
+For the KPII equation, quasi-resonant soliton solutions were recognized early within the classical shallow-water framework \cite{kpjpsj1983,kp2009-2}.
+In 2012, Ablowitz and Baldwin \cite{kppre2012} reported field observations of quasi-resonant two-soliton water waves near low tide at two widely separated beaches, interpreted through the KPII model.
+However, their work contained only limited graphical evidence (see Figs.~3--5 in Ref.\ \cite{kppre2012}) and did not provide a detailed examination of the local properties of the intermediate wave, which constitutes a genuine physical realization of a stem structure.